RadioAstronomySoftwareGroup/pyuvdata/README.md

 (This object is very new and experimental.
 Consider it to be a beta version)

 ## UVData File standard notes
-* miriad has been throughly tested with aipy-style miriad files and minimally tested with ATCA files
+* miriad has been thoroughly tested with aipy-style miriad files and minimally tested with ATCA files
 * uvfits conforms to AIPS memo 117 (as of May 2015).
 It is tested against FHD, CASA, and AIPS.
 However AIPS is limited to <80 antennas and CASA uvfits